Myths and Facts

-FACT: Men, women, and children. . . young and old… all races, religions, economic classes … in rural areas, small towns, or large cities … can be and have been victims.
-One in every ten women will be a victim of a rape in her lifetime.
-One in every three to four girls and one in every six to ten boys will be sexually abused by the age of eighteen.
+FACT: Men, women, and children…young and old…all races, religions, economic classes…in rural areas, small towns, or large cities have been victims of sexual assault.
 A rape occurs every five minutes in the United States, according to the FBI.
 Rape is the most underreported of all crimes.
 Some data suggests that 80%-90% of rapes are never reported to the police.

 MYTH: The motive for rape is sexual.
 Rape is the result of either uncontrollable sexual urges or a lack of sexual opportunities.

 FACT: Rapists are not driven by uncontrollable sexual urges, but by an inability to release feelings of anger and helplessness.
 The motive for rape is the need to feel powerful and in control.
 Forcing someone to engage in sexual intercourse against her or his will is an act of violence and aggression.
 Sex is the weapon used to humiliate and control the victim.
 In studies of convicted rapists the majority, whether married or single, had consenting sexual partners.

 MYTH: The victim must fight back for it to be called rape.

 FACT: Fighting back is not a criterion for rape.
 Rape is being forced to have sex.
 Even a threat of force that prevents an individual from resisting is defined as rape.

 MYTH: Victims of rape ask for it.
 They provoke an attack by their behavior, attitudes or dress.

 FACT: No one asks to be the victim of a violent, life-threatening act.
 No one is responsible for someone else’s violent behavior.
 Victim-blaming is based on the myth that rape is nothing more than sex.
 Most victims fear for their lives; they believe they will be killed or severely injured.